UbiquityDotNET/Llvm.NET/src/Interop/readme-first.md

 change, the PowerShell script takes care of running the generator to update the Ubiquity.NET.Llvm.Interop code base on each run, even if nothing changes in the end.
 This is run on every automated build before building the Ubiquity.NET.Llvm.Interop project so that the generator is tested on every full automated build.

+### LibLLVM
+This is the native project that creates the extended LLVM-C API as an actual DLL.
+Currently only Windows 64 bit is supported, though other configurations are plausible with additional build steps in the PowerShell script to build for other platforms.
+The extensions are configured to build with high C++ conformance mode, so they should readily build without much modification for other platforms given the appropriate build infrastructure is set up.

+### Ubiquity.NET.Llvm.Interop
+This is the .NET P/Invoke layer that provides the raw API projection to .NET.
+The, majority of the code is generated P/Invokes from the LlvmBindingsGenerator tool.
+There are a few additional support classes that are consistent across variations in LLVM.
+While this library has a runtime dependency on the native LibLLVM binary there is no compile time dependency.

 ## Building the Interop libraries
 ### General requirements